Find out all about Mike and Mary and why they preserve your Anchorage Memories on this nostalgic website in stories, photos, and video.

 Mary was born and raised in Anchorage.
 Her Alaska roots go way back.
 Her mother first came to Anchorage from Point Possession, just across Cook Inlet from Anchorage.
 Mary's mom and dad both worked on the Alaska Railroad.

-They both went to school in Anchorage, enjoyed movies at the 4th Avenue Theater, listened to “The Coke Show” (Mike worked on it with Ron Moore), and enjoyed burgers at the Arctic Roadrunner.
+Mike and Mary both went to school in Anchorage, enjoyed movies at the 4th Avenue Theater, listened to “The Coke Show” (Mike worked on it with Ron Moore), and enjoyed burgers at the Arctic Roadrunner.
 And both Mike and Mary survived the 1964, Good Friday earthquake.

 Growing up and living in Anchorage is a special and unique experience that we've spent our entire lives explaining to people we meet in the “lower 48”.

-Alaska fascinates them and they love hearing our stories about growing up in a wonderful and unique place called Anchorage.
+Alaska fascinates them, and they love hearing our stories about growing up in a wonderful and unique place called Anchorage.

-You'll find it all here in stories, comments, pictures and video.
+You'll find it all here in stories, comments, pictures, and video.

-Do you have a comment, suggestion or maybe you just want to say, “Hey, I'm from Anchorage too?”
+Do you have a comment, suggestion, or maybe you just want to say, “Hey, did you know I'm from Anchorage too?”
 It's so easy to Contact Us.